andre-st/dotfiles/README.md

 Currently I only use 1 backup disk, but will eventually expand the system to 2 disks in regular rotation in case one disk becomes corrupted.
-There is not much to change (udev-rule and crypttab) as the current _rsync_ options would already automatically update every hard disk to the correct status based on the data already on it.
+The current _rsync_ options would already automatically update every hard disk to the correct state based on the data already on it.